 Jesus didn't say, "Hey, hang on a second; you've gone a bit too far there.
-He basically said you were a bit slow to get the point, “stop doubting and believe!”
+He basically said they were a bit slow to get the point; "stop doubting and believe!" (v.
+27).

-If you only had one opportunity to take people to one passage of scripture to show them a direct claim to be God by Jesus, it is John 10:30-33:
+If you only had one opportunity to take people to one passage of scripture to show them a direct claim by Jesus to be God, it would be John 10:30-33:

 30I and the Father are one.”
 31Again the Jews picked up stones to stone him, 32but Jesus said to them, “I have shown you many great miracles from the Father.
 For which of these do you stone me?”
 33“We are not stoning you for any of these,” replied the Jews, “but for blasphemy, because you, a mere man, claim to be God” (John 10:30-33).

 Claims like this need to be tested.
 All sorts of people make all kinds of claims.
 The mere fact that somebody claims to be someone does not mean the claim is right.
 Some people are deluded, thinking they are Napoleon, the Pope, or the Antichrist.